stepanataccolade/docsv2/sources/ci_configure.md

 <img src="../images/project_settings_hub_integration.png" alt="Account Settings Subscription" style="width:400px;"/>

 Once you have a Hub integration configured in your Project Settings, you can use it in your shippable.yml for the project.
+Check our [Docker Registries Integrations](int_docker_registries/) page for specifics on different Docker Registries such as Docker Hub, Amazon ECR, Google Container Registry, Quay.io, Private registry and Docker Trusted Registry.

 ###Building your CI image